Tournia/live-tourniadashboard/README.md

 - decide which tables to show or hide
 - decide which colums to show or hide
 - automatic table and font adjustments according to screen size
-- dashboard adjusted for compatible mobile-view with all information
 - 2 View presets:
 	- Organizers view
 		-	search filter added to all tables